|

 SD Art Prize 2021 catalog

-SD Art PRize 2022 catalog
+SD Art Prize 2022 catalog

-SD Art Prize Catalog 2023
+SD Art Prize 2023 catalog

-SD Art Prize at Art San Diego
+General Press for the SD ART PRIZESD Art Prize at Art San Diego

-Art Resource Focus: The San Diego Art Prize presented by San Diego Visual Arts Network, August 2022
+Art Resource Focus: The San Diego Art Prize presented by San Diego Visual Arts Network, August 2022 San Diego Visual Arts Network selects a new administrator to restructure the San Diego Art Prize.
+May, 2019

 Art San Diego Returns with Allure theme, July 2018